navxio/repo-glance/README.md

 Chrome / Edge

-- Download the latest release and unzip
+- Download the latest [release](https://github.com/navxio/repo-glance/releases) and unzip
 - go to chrome://extensions, turn on developer mode
 - Load unpacked and navigate to the unzipped folder

 Firefox

-- Download the latest zip
+- Download the latest [release](https://github.com/navxio/repo-glance/releases) zip
 - go to about:addons and select Debug addons from settings icon
 - Click 'Load Temporary Add-on' and open the downloaded zip